-Detailed discussion of the toxicity of these chemicals and references are presented in "Development of Fish Contaminant Goals and Advisory Tissue Levels for Common Contaminants in California Sport Fish: Chlordane, DDTs, dieldrin, methylmercury, PCBs, selenium, and toxaphene" (OEHHA, 2008) and "Development of Fish Contaminant Goals and Advisory Tissue Levels for Common Contaminants in California Sport Fish: Polybrominated Diphenyl Ethers (PBDEs)" (OEHHA, 2011).
+Detailed discussion of the toxicity of these chemicals and references are presented in "Development of Fish Contaminant Goals and Advisory Tissue Levels for Common Contaminants in California Sport Fish: Chlordane, DDTs, dieldrin, methylmercury, PCBs, selenium, and toxaphene" and "Development of Fish Contaminant Goals and Advisory Tissue Levels for Common Contaminants in California Sport fish: Polybrominated Diphenyl Ethers (PBDEs)" (OEHHA, 2008 and 2011, respectively).

-Fish sampling data used for the Lake Gregory advisory were analyzed for one or more of the following contaminants: mercury (as a measure of methylmercury), PCBs, selenium, PBDEs and the legacy pesticides (chlordanes, dieldrin, DDTs [DDT and its metabolites]).
-Fish species that do not normally accumulate PCBs or other organic chemicals may not be analyzed for those contaminants in a particular monitoring study.
-Only mercury levels in fish tissue samples from Lake Gregory were sufficient to impact consumption advice; data for other contaminants are not shown in this report.
+Fish sampling data used for the Lake Evans advisory were analyzed for two or more of the following contaminants: mercury (as a measure of methylmercury), PCBs, selenium, PBDEs and the legacy pesticides (chlordanes, dieldrin, and DDTs [DDT and its metabolites]).
+Fish species that do not normally accumulate PCBs or other organic chemicals (e.g., legacy pesticides) may not be analyzed for those contaminants in a particular monitoring study.
+Only mercury and PCB levels in fish tissue were sufficient to impact consumption advice for these water bodies; data for other contaminants are not shown in this report.